jaelpark/chamferwm/README.md

 exec chamfer --config=/usr/share/chamfer/config/config.py --shader-path=/usr/share/chamfer/shaders/
 ```

-Adding `--experimental` to the line above can result in considerable performance improvements, but may not yet work properly on all drivers.
 When multiple rendering devices are available, make the choice with `--device-index=n`, where `n` is the zero-based index of the device (default = 0).
+The ordering follows the list reported by `vulkaninfo` utility.
 Launch Xorg with `startx`.

  - To automatically let fullscreen applications bypass the compositor, use `--unredir-on-fullscreen`.
+A dedicated virtual desktop with the compositor always disabled is provided, and by default bound to Alt+0.
- - NVIDIA users may have to add ``Option "AllowSHMPixmaps" "1"`` to their Xorg configuration.
+ - NVIDIA users may have to add ``Option "AllowSHMPixmaps" "1"`` to their Xorg configuration, if shared memory import is used (`--memory-import-mode=1`, default).
  - For compositor compatibility mode if encountering any issues, use `--no-host-memory-import` and `--no-scissoring`.

 To run the WM without the integrated compositor, use